-Domestic violence, and the resulting legal actions of temporary restraining orders and final restraining orders, are one of the most legally and emotionally impactful situations any family can deal with.
+Domestic violence, and the resulting legal actions of temporary restraining orders and final restraining orders, are some of the most legally and emotionally impactful situations for any family to face.

-For victims of domestic violence and abuse, securing legal protection for themselves and their children is of the utmost importance; while for individuals falsely accused of domestic violence, the restrictions and ramifications a domestic violence charge can result-in need to be dealt with swiftly and effectively in order to avoid serious, long-term consequences.
+For victims of domestic violence and abuse, securing legal protection for themselves and their children is of the utmost importance; while for individuals falsely accused of domestic violence, the restrictions and ramifications of a domestic violence charge need to be dealt with swiftly and effectively to avoid serious, long-term consequences.

 False Accusations of Domestic Violence and Your Bergen County Child Custody Agreement

-If one parent makes false accusations of domestic violence against another, that same parent may have their access to their children greatly reduced by the courts during the negotiation of a child custody agreement, or a motion to modify a child custody agreement based on this exact circumstance.
+If a parent makes false accusations of domestic violence against another, the courts may reduce access to their children during the negotiation of a child custody agreement, or a motion to modify a child custody agreement based on this circumstance.

 It is highly likely that a family court will find that a child’s exposure to a parent capable of such a degree of deceit and manipulation is strongly against that child’s best interests.
 As a child’s best interests are the paramount determining factor of any legal matter involving children, chances are high that the court will either greatly reduce that parent’s parenting time and visitation rights, or even remove them altogether in extreme circumstances.

-If you have been falsely accused of domestic violence, it is extremely important that you retain experienced legal counsel not only to protect your rights during a Final Restraining Order hearing, but also to protect the best interests of your children when it comes to a child custody agreement, or a modification of a child custody agreement.
+If you have been falsely accused of domestic violence, it is extremely important that you retain experienced legal counsel not only to protect your rights during a Final Restraining Order hearing, but also to protect your children’s best interest when it comes to a child custody agreement or a modification of a child custody agreement.